DerekD624/WHSTechNotes/journal.md

 Yes because it requries a conscious approach to how we react to ditigal tools and content.

 # December 16, 2024

 Im looking forward to getting alot more sleep and look forward to getting my skin clearer and let my hair grow out some more.

+# January 8, 2025

+Looking Back:

+Reflect on last semester.
+What did you enjoy most about the class?
+What could be improved?
+Feel free to share any specific feedback about the lessons, projects, or activities we did.
+I enjoyed understanding computer science and all the technology that comes with it.

+Looking Ahead:

+As we start this semester, what are some topics, activities, or projects you’d like to explore?
+Is there anything specific you’d like to learn or work on?
+Just get to learn more abt computers and codes.

+Certifications:

+Are you interested in pursuing any certifications related to this class (e.g., Python, Unity, or other tech certifications)?
+If yes, what support or resources would help you feel prepared to achieve this goal?

+Maybe idk yet.